 4. FISHING TIMES: Friday 12noon to 6pm, Saturday 5am to 7pm, Sunday 5am to 12 Noon.
 All entrants wishing to enter a fish must do so at the tournament tent site before scheduled ending times each day (fish can be entered any time before that time).
 Tournament fishing is only allowed during safe day light hours.
 No pictures of fish taken at night will to be allowed to be entered for prizes.
 During the event it is possible that due to dangerous weather participants will be asked not to enter the water until a period of better conditions – any person not complying will be disqualified from the event.

 6. CAMPING: The event permit entitles all registered participants access to and camping in the park starting Thursday at 6am.
-If you want to extend your fishing or camping before 6am on Thursday May 16 or after 5pm on Sunday May 19, a separate park camping permit must be purchased.
+If you want to extend your fishing or camping before 6am on Thursday May 12 or after 5pm on Sunday May 15, a separate park camping permit must be purchased.
 Only camping in designated camp sites will be permitted before Thursday at 6am.
-There will be no setting up of tents etc. on the tarmac prior to Thursday at 6am.
+THERE WILL BE NO SETTING UP OF TENTS ECT.
+ON THE TARMAC PRIOR TO THURSDAY AT 6AM.
 NO EXCEPTIONS.
 You will be asked to move and advised to purchase a camping permit.
 THE PARK HAS ADVISED US THAT PARKING ON ANY GRASS AREAS WILL NOT BE TOLERATED.
 THE PARK POLICE WILL BE ISSUING SUMMONSES THIS YEAR.

 7.COMMUNICATIONS: The use of mobile communication is allowed and encouraged.
 VHF Channel 6 will be monitored by tournament officials.